moajohansson/IsaHipster/README.md

     git checkout hipster
     cabal install

-Lastly, you will also have to compile the `HipSpecifyer`:
+You will also have to compile the `HipSpecifyer`:

     cabal install hipspecifyer/

 Finally, you need to tell Isabelle where to find Hipster, by setting the environment variable `$HIPSTER_HOME` in the file `$ISABELLE_HOME_USER/etc/settings` (create this file if it does not exist yet), where Isabelle normally has set